awsdocs/amazon-ses-developer-guide/doc-source/sending-email-suppression-list.md

    1. Select the corresponding checkbox of one or more email addresses you want to remove from your account suppression list and choose **Remove**\.

-## Viewing a list of addresses that are on the Amazon SES account\-level suppression list<a name="sending-email-suppression-list-view-entries"></a>
+## Viewing a list of addresses that are on your Amazon SES account\-level suppression list<a name="sending-email-suppression-list-view-entries"></a>

-You can view a list of all of the email addresses that are on the account\-level suppression list for your account by using the [ListSuppressedDestinations](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListSuppressedDestinations.html) operation in the SES API v2\.
+You can view a list of all of the email addresses that are on your account\-level suppression list for your account by using the [ListSuppressedDestinations](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListSuppressedDestinations.html) operation in the SES API v2\.

 **Note**
 The following procedure assumes that you've already installed the AWS CLI\.
 For more information about installing and configuring the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.

-**To view a list of all of the email addresses that are on the account\-level suppression list**
+**To view a list of all of the email addresses that are on your account\-level suppression list**
 + At the command line, enter the following command:

   ```
   aws sesv2 list-suppressed-destinations
   ```

-The preceding command returns all of the email addresses that are in the account\-level suppression list for your account\.
+The preceding command returns all of the email addresses that are in your account\-level suppression list for your account\.
 The output resembles the following example:

 ```
 {